 France has used this strategy for forty years.
 It gradually connects new cities to the network and blends segments of high-speed rail with conventional tracks.
 As new high-speed tracks are added, the network is built out and travel times are slashed.

 For example, the Paris to Marseilles trip—roughly the distance of Nashville to Kansas City or San Francisco to San Diego—took nearly six hours in 1980.
-Now it takes just three.
+Now its close to just three.

 And the network is international, covering all of France and extending into England, the Netherlands, Switzerland, and Italy.
 Flexible trainsets (meaning trains that operate smoothly on different kinds of tracks) are crucial to the strategy’s success.